King Salmon and Indigenous Fish

 Finfish farms can cause changes to local biodiversity, in particular a decrease in those benthic species that are intolerant of the enriched conditions and a corresponding increase in species that are adapted to them.
 Wild fish and other species can be attracted to finfish farms because they feed on the dropped fish feed and use the structures for shelter.

 Therapeutants for treating parasites and diseases have not been required in New Zealand salmon farms, due to the relatively low density and small scale at which they are farmed, and absence of diseases.
 However, the expansion of finfish farming into new areas and other types of fish may require new methods of disease prevention.
-Kingfish trials undertaken in the Marlborough Sounds indicate that there will be a need for disease treatments because kingfish are unusually susceptible to some parasites.
-It is proposed that these parasites will be managed by low concentration in-water baths of hydrogen peroxide.
+Kingfish trials undertaken in the Marlborough Sounds indicate that there may be a need for disease treatments because kingfish are unusually susceptible to some parasites.
+One method of treatment may be by low concentration in-water baths of hydrogen peroxide.

-Although manual removal is possible for farm nets, there are few alternatives to putting antifouling paint on items such as predator nets which must be kept clear of debris to allow water to flow through.
+Although manual removal is possible for farm nets, recent developments in in-water net cleaning technologies has meant antifouling paints on nets is no longer the only option.
 Where the use of antifouling paints cannot be avoided, new copper-free anti-fouling paints are now available, and there has been a significant reduction in the use of copper in antifoul paints by the aquaculture industry.